siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

    \ |release|

 To exit the Python virtual environment, type 'deactivate' and hit enter.
-More information about the Python virtual environment can be found in the `Python 'venv' documentation <https://docs.python.org/3/library/venv.html>`_.

 You can also install SiliconCompiler from the latest `SiliconCompiler GitHub Repository <https://github.com/siliconcompiler/siliconcompiler>`_.
 This option is currently only supported on Linux/MacOS platforms.